G is for Girlfriend

 For the sentiment, I die cut it out with some LF Woodgrain Cardstock and ink blended some brown Oxide ink at the bottom of the die cut.
 I used some foam strips to pop it up over the panel.
 The white panel was done the same as the above card.
 I used the same stencil as the above card as well but only kept the yellow tones for this one as it seemed too busy with all that was going on with the card.

-So although this was a class that I mainly followed along with except for a few minor changes, I had fun making these while getting into the Fall spirit!
+So, although this was a class that I mainly followed along with except for a few minor changes, I had fun making these while getting into the Fall spirit!
 I hope you’ve enjoyed them as well!
 Thanks for stopping in!

 Challenges: